 Bathing in the East River was a mad idea.
-It had served as a sewer for centuries.
-The river couldn’t be clean, but I returned to my apartment and changed into shorts and reef-walkers.
+It had served as a sewer for centuries, but I returned to my apartment and changed into shorts and reef-walkers.
 The purchase of an AC could wait until I checked out Crazy John’s information.

 Hitting the street again, I threw a towel over my shoulder and headed toward the river.

-The turgid water was a cold green plain separating Manhattan from Brooklyn.
+The East River's green water separated Manhattan from Brooklyn.
 A tour boat steamed upstream and two jet skis skated across its foaming wake.
 Their drivers wore wet suits and laughed like they were having a good time.
-The air was scented by the evening tide and I hurried to 20th Street.
+The air was scented by the evening's incoming tide and I hurried to 20th Street.